-- People under age 19, - People determined to be Seriously Mentally III (SMI),
+- People under age 19, - > People determined to be Seriously Mentally III (SMI), - An individual designated eligible for Children's Rehabilitative Services (CRS) pursuant to as A.A.C.
+Title 9, Chapter 22, Article 13, - ACC, CHP, and RBHA members who are residing in nursing facilities or residential facilities such as an Assisted Living Home and only when member's medical condition would otherwise require hospitalization.
+The exemption from copayments for these members is limited to 90 days in a contract year, - > People who are enrolled in the Arizona Long Term Care System (ALTCS), - > People who are Qualified Medicare Beneficiaries, - People who receive hospice care, - American Indian members who are active or previous users of the Indian Health Service, tribal health programs operated under Public Law 93-638, or urban Indian health programs, - People in the Breast and Cervical Cancer Treatment Program (BCCTP), - People receiving child welfare services under Title IV-B on the basis of being a child in foster care or receiving adoption or foster care assistance under Title IV-E regardless of age, - People who are pregnant and throughout postpartum period following the pregnancy, and - Individuals in the adult Group (for a limited time).

-- An individual designated eligible for Children's Rehabilitative Services (CRS) pursuant to as Title 9, Chapter 22, Article 13., - ACC, CMDP, and RBHA members who are residing in nursing facilities or residential facilities such as an Assisted Living Home and only when member's medical condition would otherwise require hospitalization.
-The exemption from copayments for these members is limited to 90 days in a contract year, - People who are enrolled in the Arizona Long Term Care System (ALTCS), - People who are Qualified Medicare Beneficiaries, - People who receive hospice care, - ➤ American Indian members who are active or previous users of the Indian Health Service, tribal health programs operated under Public Law 93-638, or urban Indian health programs, - People in the Breast and Cervical Cancer Treatment Program (BCCTP), - People receiving child welfare services under Title IV-B on the basis of being a child in foster care or receiving adoption or foster care assistance under Title IV-E regardless of age, - ➤ People who are pregnant and throughout postpartum period following the pregnancy, and - Individuals in the adult Group (for a limited time).
+NOTE: For a limited time persons who are eligible in the Adult Group will not have any copays.
+Members in the Adult Group include persons who were transitioned from the AHCCCS Care program as well as individuals who are between the ages of 19-64, and who

-Note: For a limited time persons who are eligible in the Adult Group will not have any copays.
-Members in the Adult Group include persons who were transitioned from the AHCCCS Care program as well as individuals who are between the ages of 19-64, and who are not entitled to Medicare, and who are not pregnant, and who have income at or below 133% of the Federal Poverty Level (FPL) and who are not AHCCCS eligible under any other category.
+133% of the Federal Poverty Level (FPL) and who are not AHCCCS eligible under any other category.
 Copays for persons in the Adult Group with income over 106% FPL are planned for the future.
 Members will be told about any changes in copays before they happen.